rdelrosario/xamarin-plugins/PushNotification/README.md

     //The sets the key associated with the value will be used to show the title for the notification public static string NotificationContentTitleKey { get; set; }

-    //The sets the key associated with the value will used to show the text for the notification public static string NotificationContentTextKey { get; set; }
+    //The sets the key associated with the value will be used to show the text for the notification public static string NotificationContentTextKey { get; set; }

     //The sets the resource id for the icon will be used for the notification